Our World (1967 TV program): Planning

 The project was conceived by British Broadcasting Corporation (BBC) producer Aubrey Singer.
 Due to the magnitude of the production, its coordination was transferred to the European Broadcasting Union (EBU), with Singer as the project's head.

-Two communications satellites in geosynchronous orbit over the Atlantic Ocean – Intelsat I (known as "Early Bird") and Intelsat II F-3 ("Canary Bird") –, two over the Pacific Ocean – Intelsat II F-2 ("Lani Bird") and NASA's ATS-1 – and nine ground stations, in addition to EBU's Eurovision point-to-point communications network, all monitored by technical and production teams in forty-three control rooms, were used to link North America, Europe, Tunisia, Japan and Australia in real time.
+Four communications satellites were used to televise the show around the world.
+These geosynchronous orbit satellites included Intelsat I (known as "Early Bird") and Intelsat II F-3 ("Canary Bird").
+Both satellites were positioned over different parts of the Atlantic Ocean.
+Intelsat II F-2 ("Lani Bird") and NASA's ATS-1 were positioned over different parts of the Pacific Ocean to complete global coverage.

+Nine ground stations were utilized to send and receive signals from the satellites.
+The EBU's Eurovision point-to-point communications network was used within that continent.
+These signals were monitored and manipulated by technical and production teams in 43 control rooms that linked North America, Europe, Tunisia, Japan and Australia in real time.

 The master control room for the broadcast was the TC1 studio control room at the BBC Television Centre in London.
-Contributions from North America, Japan and Australia were routed to London by the CBS Switching Center in New York (which was rented for the purpose), and contributions from continental Europe and Tunisia were routed to London by the EBU Centre in Brussels.
-These centers were also in charge of distributing the live master feed from London to the broadcasters in their assigned area.
+Contributions from North America, Japan and Australia were routed to London by the CBS Switching Center in New York.
+It was rented because none of the big-three American networks was directly involved with the broadcast.
+Contributions from continental Europe and Tunisia were routed to London by the EBU Centre in Brussels.

+These centres were also in charge of distributing the live master feed from London to the broadcasters in their assigned area.
 To illustrate the introductory segments, a large set was built at BBC's TC1 studio, which was operated by the TC2 studio control room.
-To solve language issues, each receiving broadcaster had its own narrator – such as Cliff Michelmore in the BBC or James Dibble in the ABC – reading in its own language the script written by Antony Jay.
-Since the contributions from the participating broadcasters were in their native language, a team of interpreters located at BBC's TC2 studio provided simultaneous translation into English, French and German to the receiving broadcasters, where local commentators voiced-over in their own language the original sound from other broadcasters when in other language.
+To solve language issues, each receiving broadcaster had its own narrator – such as Cliff Michelmore at BBC, or James Dibble at ABC – reading in their own language the script written by Antony Jay.
+Since the contributions from the participating broadcasters were in their native language, a team of interpreters located at BBC's TC2 studio provided simultaneous translation into English, French and German to the receiving broadcasters, where local commentators voiced-over in their own language the original sound from other broadcasters when in another language.